-How do you make a budget for a wedding in Nigeria?
-During wedding planning, making a budget will give you an estimate of how much your wedding will cost, so that you know exactly how much to spend on every detail.
+The only way to know how much your wedding will cost is to make a budget.
+But, how do you make a budget for a Nigerian wedding or any wedding?
+I will show you – keep reading.
+During planning, making a budget will give you an estimate of how much your wedding will cost, so that you know exactly how much to spend on every detail.
 Want to start making the wedding budget for your big day?
 It’s easy and I will teach you.
 In this article, I will take you by the hand, step by step through every step of how to budget for every money you will spend in your wedding.

-One of the questions I receive every week is on the topic of learning how to budget for a Nigerian style wedding includes; how to set a wedding budget, how to breakdown the budget, how to track wedding expenses, how to stick to a wedding budget and lots more.
+One of the questions I receive every week is on the topic of learning how to budget for a Nigerian style wedding includes: how do I know much will my wedding cost? how to set a wedding budget, how to breakdown the budget, how to track wedding expenses, how to stick to a wedding budget and lots more.
 This post provides answers to such questions, and I will also teach you how to budget for your wedding step by step.
 Scroll down to see our quick 6 step-method of coming of with a wedding budget from scratch.

 Why Learn How to Make Your Wedding Budget Yourself?